 GTDT: What are the most popular dispute resolution methods for clients in your jurisdiction?
 Is there a clear preference for a particular method in commercial disputes?
+To what extent are treaty claims increasing?

-Angela Di Franco & Rafael Zabaglia: Court litigation still is by far the prevailing method of dispute resolution in Brazil; contracts for the trade of goods and services are usually governed by Brazilian law and any disputes are usually submitted to Brazilian courts.
-Arbitration has gained a lot of traction over the course of the past 15 years in relation to more sophisticated commercial transactions - it has been a staple in domestic and cross-border M&A deals, project financing and other investment-related transactions.
+Angela Di Franco and Rafael Zabaglia: Court litigation still is by far the prevailing method of dispute resolution in Brazil; contracts for the trade of goods and services are usually governed by Brazilian law and disputes stemming therefrom are usually submitted to Brazilian courts.
+Arbitration has gained a lot of traction over the course of the past 15 years in connection with more sophisticated commercial transactions: it has been a staple in domestic and cross-border M&A deals, project financing and other investment-related transactions.

-Alternative dispute resolution methods (ADR) such as mediation and expert determination are still unusual in the practice of commercial disputes as parties are usually afraid that consenting to ADR before litigation or arbitration may be perceived by the opposing party as a sign of low confidence in the merits of the claim (ie, some sort of 'weakness'); many contracts do contain 'escalation' clauses - mandating the parties to negotiate a resolution of any dispute in good faith for a given period (usually 30 to 60 days) before engaging in litigation or arbitration - but the parties usually simply stall for time and do not meaningfully pursue a settlement in this period.
+Alternative dispute resolution (ADR) methods such as mediation and expert determination are still unusual in the practice of commercial disputes as parties are usually afraid that consenting to ADR before litigation or arbitration may be perceived by the opposing party as a sign of low confidence in the merits of the claim (ie, some sort of 'weakness'); many contracts do contain the escalation clauses - language mandating the parties to negotiate a resolution of any dispute in good faith for a given period (usually 30 to 60 days) before engaging in litigation or arbitration - but the parties usually simply stall for time and do not meaningfully pursue a settlement during this period.